sathia27/sathia27.github.com/_posts/2021-08-13-go-private-fields-and-json.md

 tags: [golang, programming, basics, golang basics, structs]
 ---

-There was recent experience when I was playing around with Go-lang's struct and JSON marshal.
+There was a recent experience when I was playing around with Go-lang's struct and JSON marshal.
 Take a look at below example

 ```go